wgu-opensource/osmt/README.md

 #### Development Configuration
 The Development configuration uses the `dev-stack.yml` docker-compose file in the `docker` directory, for standing up just the back-end dependencies and doing active development in the Spring or Angular layers.
 1. Start the Development docker-compose stack (`dev-stack.yml`, with MySQL, ElasticSearch, and Redis).
-  - Create a file named `osmt-dev-stack.env` in the `docker` directory.
-Follow the guidance in [Environment files for Quickstart and Development Stacks](#environment-files-for-Quickstart-and-development-stacks) for more details.
   - From the `docker` directory, run this command:
-    - `docker-compose --env-file osmt-dev-stack.env dev-stack.yml up --build```
+    - `docker-compose -f dev-stack.yml up`

 2. Start the API Spring Boot application.
-  - From the `api` directory, run these commands:
+- From the `project root` directory, run this commands
-    - `mvn clean package`
+    - `mvn clean install`
+- Create a file named `osmt-dev-stack.env` in the `api` directory.
+Follow the guidance in [Environment files for Quickstart and Development Stacks](#environment-files-for-quickstart-and-development-stacks) for more details.
+- From the `api` directory, run this command:
-    - `mvn -Dspring-boot.run.profiles=dev,apiserver,oauth2-okta springboot:run`
+    - `mvn -Dspring-boot.run.profiles=dev,apiserver,oauth2-okta spring-boot:run`
 - See [Spring Boot Configuration / Profiles](./api/README.md#spring-boot-configuration-profiles) in the [API README.md](./api/README.md) for specifics.

 3. Start the UI Angular front end.
 The Angular app is configured to proxy requests to the backend server during development.
 This allows one to use Angular's live reloading server.
   - From the `ui` directory, run these commands:
     - `npm install`
     - `npm run ng serve`
-  - See [Spring Boot Configuration / Profiles](./api/README.md#spring-boot-configuration-profiles) in the [API README.md](./api/README.md) for specifics.

 4. Open `http://localhost:4200` in your browser.

-_For local development and CI/automated testing, you can use also the `noauth` Spring profile to bypass authentication._
+_For local development testing of API module, you can use also the `noauth` Spring profile to bypass authentication._

 ### OAuth2 and Okta Configuration
 To use Okta as your OAuth2 provider, you will need a free developer account with [Okta](https://okta.com).
 While the user interface at Okta may change, the big ideas of configuring an application for an OAuth/OpenID Connect provider should still apply.
 From your Okta Dashboard: